mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 The asteroid is a blocky sphere of dark, ore-bearing stone.
 Sohl’s claim beacon emits its information as soon as The Free Radical enters sensor range.
 The rock has a very slow spin on its horizontal (0.15 GF) axis, so landing on its surface is an easy enough task for a competent pilot.

-Three craters pock-mark the asteroid’s surface: these are not deep - only a few metres – but they are cone shaped and a successful Prospecting or Science (Geology) roll suggests that these are not natural craters, but crafted to look natural.
-Sohl’s drilling point into the asteroid is in the second of the craters with a natural shaft forming five metres into the rock and large enough to allow two people abreast to gain entry to the interior.
+Three craters pock-mark the asteroid’s surface: these are not deep - only a few meters – but they are cone shaped and a successful Prospecting or Science (Geology) roll suggests that these are not natural craters, but crafted to look natural.
+Sohl’s drilling point into the asteroid is in the second of the craters with a natural shaft forming five meters into the rock and large enough to allow two people abreast to gain entry to the interior.

 ### THE HABITAT

 As Sohl’s video showed, the inside contains remnants of a civilization.
 As the characters descend through the shaft, their suit lights pick-up the outlines of buildings carved into the interior walls of the hollowed-out asteroid.
-The hollow is roughly elliptical and about 700 metres deep, 500 metres wide and 650 metres end-to- end.
+The hollow is roughly elliptical and about 700 meters deep, 500 meters wide and 650 meters end-to- end.
 The buildings become more visible as the characters descend: huge, conical, ornate structures decorated with intricate, swirling carvings across almost their entire surfaces.
 Windows and arched doorways appear at regular intervals indicating internal levels and, at the base of each cone (and there are 50) is a semi-circle of columns.
-The conical buildings are 13 metres in width at the base, tapering to five metres at the apex.
+The conical buildings are 13 meters in width at the base, tapering to five meters at the apex.
 They are spaced regularly and it takes no genius to deduct that whoever carved this incredible vista had both advanced tools and time.
 With lasers the carved city, including all its intricacies, would take a century to create.

 The columns at the base of the cones are more like totem poles than statues.
 Sohl never got close enough to examine them.
-Each is eight metres high and a half metre across.
+Each is eight meters high and a half meter across.
 The columns are carved straight from the rock of the asteroid which has been smoothed and then etched in the same way as each of the cones.
 The designs run in double helixical bands mimicking the structure of DNA.
 Between each pair of bands are thousands of small, swirling inscriptions and it is possible to make-out repeating characters and patterns of characters, indicating that this is most certainly script rather than decoration.

 The whole habitat is awe-inspiring and it is impossible to tell if this is a temple, a set of residences or a mixture of the too.
 Any signs of habitation have long-since disappeared; there are no representations of what these people looked like – although astute observers (Investigation 9+) notice that the numbers 10, 50 and 150 seem to be represented in various structures and repeated throughout the complex.

-The floor of the asteroid has been rendered flat and smooth and inscribed with a complex pattern of long, unbroken, straight lines radiating out from a central hub in the very centre of the floor.
-There are 150 such lines and, between them, at regular 10 metre intervals are symbols resembling those found on the pillars and the outside of the cones.
+The floor of the asteroid has been rendered flat and smooth and inscribed with a complex pattern of long, unbroken, straight lines radiating out from a central hub in the very center of the floor.
+There are 150 such lines and, between them, at regular 10 meter intervals are symbols resembling those found on the pillars and the outside of the cones.

 Investigating the inside of the cones takes time.
 Most of them are devoid of features, save for more of the inscriptions found on the outside and more decorations of straight lines, always 150 of them, radiating from a central point either in the floor or ceiling.
 Each cone is divided into twenty levels connected by steep, narrow, spiral stairs, again carved from the rock of the asteroid.
 Some of the stairs are worn through use, indicating a period of significant habitation in some of the cones, but not in others.
 The levels are mostly open and grow narrower as one scales the inside of the cone.
 Some of the lower levels are divided into separate, regular-sized chambers by partition walls of asteroid rock.